elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Slave.

-- {:.i2} My fatigue is a deep hole, no sleep could fill it up.
+- {:.i2} My tired is a deep hole, no sleep could fill it up.

 - {:.sp} 3rd Slave.

-- {:.pr.i} My fatigue is a thirst, ho, no drink could quench it up.
+- {:.pr.i} My tired is a thirst, ho, no drink could quench it up.

 - {:.sp} The Chorus of Slaves.

 - {:.i2}  Hey, ho.
 Ho, my friends, ho.
-- My fatigue is a wheelbarrow full of silent sand
+- My tired is a wheelbarrow full of silent sand
 - dumped on the four corners of the stone harvest.

 - {:.sp} The Man Reciter *(dismal.)*